plgd-dev/doc/content/en/docs/tutorials/working-with-grpc-client.md

 ### Cancel pending metadata updates

 Pending metadata update is identified by `correlationId`.
-If a `correlationIdFilter` is not specified, all pending metadata updates(Set shadow synchronization) will be canceled.
+If a `correlationIdFilter` is not specified, all pending metadata updates(Set device twin enabled) will be canceled.

 ## Contracts